siggisv/remotemo/docs/API_design.md

 As mentioned before, the I/O functions (except `get_cursor_position()`) also update the window while running.

+> **Note**
+> One thing to note is that when it comes to the cursor position, the text
+> area is considered to have one extra, empty, hidden line below the bottom
+> one shown on screen.
+The cursor can be moved there (either directly or
+> through text wrapping) but as soon as you try to display anything there then
+> (depending on the scrolling settings) either all lines scroll up or the
+> output gets lost.

 ```C++
 int remotemo::Remotemo::move_cursor(int x, int y);
 int remotemo::Remotemo::move_cursor(const SDL_Point& move);